jmjuanes/lowcss/docs/theming.md

 ---
-title: "Themeable Utilities"
+title: "Theming"
 layout: "docs"
-permalink: "/docs/themes.html"
+permalink: "/docs/theming.html"
-prevPage: "markup"
+prevPage: "root"
-nextPage: "utilities"
+nextPage: "reset"
 ---

-# Themeable Utilities
+# Theming

-Themeable utilities bring the power of **CSS variables** to your utility-based styling, making it easier than ever to customize UI components dynamically.
+LowCSS ships with a collection of themeable utilities that brings the power of **CSS variables** to your utility-based styling, making it easier than ever to customize UI components dynamically.
 Instead of using fixed color values, these utilities leverage CSS variables, allowing you to **define themes, switch styles effortlessly, and create a consistent design system**.

-## Key Features

 ### Apply theme-based styling